2025 Trump Tariffs

 What Importers Need to Know

-In a significant shift in U.S. trade policy, the Trump administration has imposed new tariffs on imports from Mexico, Canada, and China.
-(Mexico and Canada have been delayed as of 2/3/25)
+In a significant shift in U.S. trade policy, the Trump administration has threatened and/or imposed new tariffs on imports from Mexico, Canada, and China.
+(Mexico and Canada tariffs have been delayed as of 3/6/25.)
+On 2/26/25, Trump indicated that tariffs on Canada & Mexico as well as “reciprocal tariffs” would all come into effect on 4/2/25.
+On 3/4/25, Chinese IEEPA (International Emergency Economic Powers Act) tariffs were increased to 20%, in addition to existing Section 301 duties.

 As a leading provider of customs clearance services, New York Customs Brokers Inc. is closely monitoring these developments to help importers navigate the evolving regulatory landscape.